thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 ## Deploy the best model
 In this step we will deploy the best model that has been trained by AutoML and test it.
->Note : the best model is selectect based on the error between the predicted Payment Offset and the Actual offset.
+>Note : the best model is selected based on the error between the predicted Payment Offset and the Actual offset.
 The model with the least error is selected.
-For more info on this, see [How automated ML wo(https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#how-automated-ml-works)
+For more info on this, see [How automated ML works](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#how-automated-ml-works)

 * When the training is over, you can see the `Best model summary` section filled with the best algorithm, click on it.
 <img src="images/aml/ml11.jpg">